dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

     comment: |
       Good observation, Tianyuzhu.
 Thanks for the comment.

       I agree that it is *possible* to express most or all of the ideas in this post, using cutting-edge C++.
 We must think alike.
-On several C++ codebases, I've done stuff like this--only to see a majority of the other programmers on the teams react with puzzlement and eye-rolling.
+On several C++ codebases, I've done stuff like this &mdash; only to see a majority of the other programmers on the teams react with puzzlement and eye-rolling.
 This frustrates me.

       I think the reason I don't see this idea catching on in C++ is because: